isaac11-tech/the_muezzin_final_project/README.md

 ### 1.data_loader :
 - A loop that goes through all files and opens them.
-- for evary file take (with Path object) the metadata from the file.
+- for evary file take (with Pathlib) the metadata from the file.
 - convert it to json
 - Publishes them to Kafka.
 - the maping looks like that: